ETC-A/etca-spec/extensions/conditional-prefix/README.md

 This extension adds a prefix for conditionally executing an instruction.

 This prefix is _not_ allowed on an instruction which already has a conditional in it.
+Attempting to do so is _illegal_.

 # Added Instructions